threefoldfoundation/www_threefold_farming/content/page/home/cards/card2/card2.md

 ---
 id: home2
-title: The Technology Demands It
+title: The Market
 image: ./card2.jpeg
-button: Read More on Our Blog
+button:
 link: ''
 order: 1
-excerpt: Modern day technologies like 5G, IOT, AI,... demand more cloud resources near end-users.
-The central datacenter approach can't keep up with this deman.
-The ThreeFold Grid can cater to all the needs these industries as the decentralized nature of the the grid puts the capacity near the end user.
+excerpt: The Cloud is the engine for the current internet.
+To change the behaviour of the internet we need a new engine.
+- Estimated cloud revenue 2027 = 1.1 trillion
+- 200 billion revenue for SAAS cloud
+- 4 Billion people connected today
+- 50% left to connect
+- if 10$ pp = 500 Billion
+- Estimated capacity demand for 2025 = 175 ZB
 ---